 THE FOLLOWING RULES AND REGULATIONS HAVE BEEN DEVELOPED WITH THE ASSISTANCE OF THE HF ADVISORY BOARD AS WELL AS CAPTAINS OF THE LEAGUE TO HELP ENSURE PLAYER SAFETY AND MAINTAIN A FUN-FRIENDLY-SOCIAL LEAGUE.

 1. This is a NO CHECK, NO BS, friendly league.
-Being ejected from a game because of a major penalty or 10 min misconduct will automatically receive another game suspension.
+Being ejected from a game will automatically receive another game suspension.
 A second ejection will result in an expulsion from the league without refund.

 2. Absolutely NO FIGHTING.
 This will result in an automatic expulsion from the league without refund.